cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/minnesota-wage-theft-report.md

 ### Overall amounts

 The data obtained by CBS News shows that, since 2010, 745 wage theft claims were filed with the Minnesota Department of Labor and Industry.
-The total amount assessed by the agency was 6409615.140000001.
+The total amount owed was $6,559,247.36.

-The median amount assessed by the agency was 1000.0.
+The median amount for each case was $886.50.
 Here's how losing that amount could impact an average worker in minnesota

-1000.0 is the equivalent of:
+$886.50 is the equivalent of:
 * 1 weeks of pay for the average worker in minnesota.
 * 1 months of rent for the average renter in minnesota or 1 months of mortgage payments for the average homeowner in minnesota.
-* 286 tanks of gas for the average driver in minnesota.
-* 5 weeks of groceries for the average family in minnesota.\
+* 5 weeks of groceries for the average family in minnesota.

 ### Amounts paid to claimants

-0.8134228187919463% of the 745 wage theft cases provided by the Minnesota Department of Labor and Industry resulted in a payment to the claimant.
+1%% of the 745 wage theft cases provided by the Minnesota Department of Labor and Industry resulted in a payment to the claimant.

-The total amount paid to claimants was 5319233.84.
+The total amount paid to claimants was $5,319,233.84.

 Just because a person was paid doesn't mean they were paid the full amount they claimed.
 The median amount paid was 1075.0.
 0.0% of the cases paid were paid in full.